gretaisafantasy/get_bibtex/README.md

 ```

 ## Configuration
 It is also possible to change the BibTeX input and output files through a configuration file.
-It should always start with **_[Defaults]_** for it to work.
+The file header should always start with **_[Defaults]_** or otherwise it will not work.

 ```